IgniteUI/igniteui-docfx/en/components/themes/misc/bootstrap-theming.md

 ### Palettes

-The Bootstrap library makes use of a sass map called [`$theme-colors`](https://getbootstrap.com/docs/4.0/getting-started/theming/#theme-colors) to provide a palette composed of eight colors:
+The Bootstrap library makes use of a Sass map called [`$theme-colors`](https://getbootstrap.com/docs/4.0/getting-started/theming/#theme-colors) to provide a palette composed of eight colors:

 ```scss
 $theme-colors: (